 labor and materials

 Yes.
-Shore Protect Team handles all required coordination for projects along San Jacinto River, from initial site assessment through construction completion.
-We serve waterfront properties near Channelview, Highlands, Crosby.
+Shore Protect Team handles all required coordination for retaining wall projects on San Jacinto River, from site assessment through construction completion.
+We serve properties near Channelview, Highlands, Crosby.